Decorating your home can be inexpensive and easy when you shop at IKEA, but not everything is a bargain.

 Sometimes, bedrooms don’t always come with enough closet space.
 This very sleek, off-white clothing rack will hold your wardrobe and look chic wherever you put it in your home.

 Who could resist picking up a cute parson-style side table for under $8 at an IKEA store?
 The price should tell you not to expect a solid wood piece of keepsake furniture.
 This piece of furniture is made from particleboard and fiberboard with cardboard honeycombs inside for support.
 The result may not last a lifetime, but it’s definitely solid — the House Beautiful website points out that one sheet can hold a 220-pound man.

 3. Best: Stockholm Rug

 Add interest to your home with this hand-woven Stockholm rug made from 100 percent wool.
-The bold black-and-white striped rug comes in 5-foot-by-8-foot or 8-foot-by-12-foot sizes.
+The bold black-and-white striped rug comes in two different sizes.
 “You won’t be able to find a rug this large at a price this low at most other stores, including other stores like Rugs USA.
-The design is bold but still neutral enough to use with any color palette you already have,” says Marino, who also stressed that the right size is crucial to making the piece work with decor.
+The design is bold but still neutral enough to use with any color palette you already have,” says Marino, who also stressed that the right size is crucial to making the piece work with the decor.

 4. Worst: Minnesund Mattress

 If you feel like you can get a good night’s sleep just about anywhere, you might be tempted to opt for the inexpensive Minnesund foam mattress, which offers firm comfort and support on “resilient foam.”
 Don’t do it, advises Marino.
 “These mattresses are very thin compared to others, which means they’re not as durable nor comfortable as a more expensive alternative.
 The quality of your sleep is one area you should invest in.”